 As soon as people arrived in New Zealand, they recognised the importance of our birds.
 Māori beliefs about birdsong were passed down for centuries.
 The placement of a kāreke cry foretold your future.
 Kōmiromiro brought good news; piopio bad.
 The song of the riroriro signalled when to plant crops, and the tōrea’s cry told you when to dig for shellfish.
 The matuku mourned the dead.

-When James Cook first sailed the Endeavour to New Zealand, his botanist, Joseph Banks, kept a journal.
+When the Endeavour first sailed to the shores of New Zealand, the botanist Joseph Banks kept a journal.
 Anchored in Charlotte Sound: